 Assembling Juan Sánchez: Profile of the Artist

-As I leave the office, my bag is heavier than when I arrived because it now contains several exhibition booklets, a film on the life of Piri Thomas, and other materials.
+As I leave the office, my bag is heavier than when I arrived.
+Besides my things, it now contains several exhibition booklets, a film on the life of Piri Thomas, and other memorabilia.
 In short, homework.
-After 25 years of working as an art professor here at Hunter College, Juan Sánchez does not hesitate to offer these artifacts as parting gifts.
-In many ways, they reflect our conversation, two hours where we discussed everything from his career as an artist, his thoughts on the diaspora, and Puerto Rican identity.
+After 25 years of working as an art professor here at Hunter College, Juan Sánchez does not hesitate to offer these items as parting gifts.
+In many ways, they reflect our conversation, two hours where we discussed everything from his career as an artist, his thoughts on the diaspora, as well as Puerto Rican identity.
 Recently, BRIC House Gallery hosted the first-ever solo exhibition of his artwork in Brooklyn (You can read the Centro review of “¿What’s The Meaning of This?” here).
-This is the same place where he was born, where he was raised, and where he continues to work to this day, despite being in between studios.
+This is the same place where he was born, where he was raised, and where he continues to work to this day.

 Accordingly, we start by talking about his origins.
 Sánchez’s parents, like many others, left Puerto Rico during the first major wave of immigration to New York City in the 1940s and 50s.
 This migration and cultural identity eventually found its way into his work, of course, but the trajectory of Juan Sánchez’s career began, like many artists, with several fortuitous childhood events.

 After demonstrating an interest in the work of comic book artists and displaying an active imagination from a young age, attempts were made to foster his creative talent.
-One professor in particular, a young Jewish woman named Ms. Thurston, that taught at his school, P.S.
+One professor in particular, a young Jewish woman named Ms. Thurston that taught at his school, P.S.
 106 in Bushwick, even met with Sánchez’s parents to discuss the possibility of letting their son participate in more art-related activities at school.
-There were of course practical concerns along the way, money principally, but after taking a weekly Saturday class at the Pratt Institute during middle school and receiving more formal training, these initial efforts morphed into a desire to become an artist and have a career.
+There were of course practical concerns along the way, money principally, but after taking a weekly Saturday class at the Pratt Institute during middle school and receiving more formal training, these initial efforts morphed into a desire to become an artist.

-Speaking of intersectionality, Juan is black, Puerto Rican, Latino, New Yorker, Nuyorican, Brooklynite, and American–all at the same time.
-So when it came to questions of identity, it was a matter of finding a place for himself.
+Speaking of intersectionality, Juan is black, Puerto Rican, Latino, New Yorker, Nuyorican, Brooklynite, and American.
+So when it came to questions of identity, it was a matter of finding a place for himself to feel comfortable.
 This is another aspect of the Puerto Rican diaspora he has effectively had to navigate.
 Without sufficient infrastructure during the first wave of immigration during the mid-20th century, the Puerto Rican community essentially remade itself here in the United States, to the point where these early contributions, the proto-Latino identity, became part of the North American narrative.
 For Sánchez, he describes this process as an amputation.
 As he sees it, Puerto Rico had severed the phantom limb that constituted the diaspora, provoking the unique, sometimes divisive, relationship between the two sides.

 However, most important to Sánchez is the underlying history of both.
-This is often found in his work through the social justice values to which he pays homage, creating a more universal scale with which to appreciate his artwork.
-In other words, to move beyond Puerto Rico as a source of inspiration, as well as his early experiences in New York with the Young Lords and El Taller Boricua; and instead learning to express the struggle of other cultures, is to express solidarity; yet to maintain an insular mentality, on either side, causes friction, which begs the question, at least for Sánchez: how has Puerto Rico waited so long to outsource its political woes?
+This is often found in his work through references to issues of social justice, creating a more universal scale with which to appreciate his artwork.
+It's also allows him to move beyond his Puerto Rican influences, as well as his early experiences in New York with the Young Lords and El Taller Boricua; and instead, learn to express solidarity with the struggle and history of other cultures.

 Portrait of Juan Sánchez by George Malavé, 2012.

-Going back to Juan Sánchez and his art, dialogue is a constant.
+Dialogue is therefore a constant in his artwork.
 The struggle and attempts to organize, be they through armed struggle, social programs, political organizations, and so on, have evolved into this mentality of recognizing the Puerto Rican-ness of similar circumstances around the world.
 The rest is perhaps timing, zeitgeist.
 Puerto Rico is experiencing a debt crisis, but this is the perception of bad to worse, the false perception of a welfare economy that relies on its “phantom limb” to pay utility bills and the like.
-It may or may not be the case, but the ‘crisis’ hints at a period of prosperity that has never existed under colonial rule.
-So Juan Sánchez preserves this subversive history of exploitation.
-In a way, it is an example of reverse-exploitation.
-He showcases history at its most raw and immediate visual forms, challenging his audience to go down a similar path of reflection, patient research, and latent understanding.
+It may or may not be the case, but the crisis hints at a period of prosperity that has never existed under colonial rule.
+So as a response, Juan Sánchez chooses to preserve this subversive history of exploitation.
+He showcases history at its most raw and immediate visual forms, challenging his audience to go down a similar path of reflection.

 This is a noticeable feature in many of the pieces featured at the BRIC House Gallery exhibition.
 A picture of Che lying dead in a small hut in Bolivia in one painting conveys a more humanistic portrait in contrast to the iconography we are more familiar with through pop culture.
 A sickly Pedro Albizu Campos in another painting, just before his death, doesn’t tell the same story as the famous image of him defiantly yelling, blazing with revolutionary passion.
 The truth is these men suffered a great deal for their convictions, but it is not always inspiring to witness them defeated.
-This is the sort of nuanced perspective that Sánchez carries with him everywhere he, or rather, his art, goes.
-So as Juan Sánchez moved from cultural institutions representative of his cultural background, to more established international and established venues in the art world, he creates a space for this kind of dialogue.
-It is a decidedly Puerto Rican space in the heart of a mainstream that often chooses to overlook specific narratives, which is why Juan’s, for instance, belongs to no one.
-He may be a symbol of his community and a success story, but he is his own artist.
-He does not define Puerto Rican art, which is ultimately for others to debate and decide.
+This is the sort of nuanced perspective that Sánchez promotes with his work.
+So as he moved from cultural institutions representative of his cultural background, to more established international and established venues in the art world, he creates a space for this kind of dialogue.
+It is a decidedly Puerto Rican space in the heart of a mainstream that often chooses to overlook specific narratives.
+Yet even he will admit that his work does not define Puerto Rican art, which is ultimately for others to debate and decide.

 Albizu, Lindo Rayos Gamma, 2000.